Buzz Group Ltd Privacy Notice

 • Data received from our business partners and from other organisations, such as specialist companies providing verification services, credit reference agencies, and fraud prevention agencies.

-• Other publicly available sources, like postcode lookup.
+• Publicly available sources, like postcode lookup.

 Special categories of data